-This document shall describe the results of the hardware assessment in the form of the Failure Modes, Effects and Diagnostic Analysis carried out on the BXS Pilot & Mechanical Valve.
-From this, failure rates and example $PFD{AVG}$ values may be calculated.
+This document shall describe the results of the hardware assessment in the form of the Failure Modes, Effects and Diagnostic Analysis carried out on the ETSV15.
+From this, failure rates and example $PFD{avg}$ values may be calculated.

-The information in this report can be used to evaluate whether an element meets the average Probability of Failure on Demand (PFD ${\text{AVG}}$ ) requirements and if applicable, the architectural constraints / minimum hardware fault tolerance requirements per IEC 61508 / IEC 61511.
+The information in this report can be used to evaluate whether an element meets the average Probability of Failure on Demand ( $PFD{avg}$ ) requirements and if applicable, the architectural constraints / minimum hardware fault tolerance requirements per IEC 61508 / IEC 61511.

-An FMEDA is part of effort needed to achieve full certification per IEC 61508 or other relevant functional safety standard.
+A FMEDA is part of the effort needed to achieve full certification per IEC 61508 or other relevant functional safety standard.